TypeFox/monaco-components/packages/monaco-editor-react/README.md

 ### Bundled Usage

-For special cases where you might want the component to be processed in advance, so we also provide a pre-bundled version that you can reference instead.
+For special cases you might want the component to be processed in advance.
+For these cases we provide a pre-bundled version that you can reference instead, built using `npm run build:bundle`.
 This can be helpful if you're working within some other framework besides React (Hugo for example).

 ```ts
 import { MonacoEditorReactComp } from '@typefox/monaco-editor-react/bundle';